Diskmaster/ModernPrecombines/PRP-BUGTRACK.md

 0.58

+- \[PRP\] (xx, xx, NW): Convert 06014677 to it's non-destructive version, as per Glitchfinder.
+Apparently the destructive version of the sign has no destructive data.
 - \[PRP\] (-33, -20, CW): Dedup 0017DDB2
 - \[PRP\] (-17, 4, CW): Dedup 000E4CF5
 - \[PRP\] (-21, 9, CW): Dedup 001BE760